Frequently Asked Questions

-The Access to Medicine Index ranks 20 of the world's largest research-based pharmaceutical companies in how they improve access to medicine, vaccines and diagnostics in low- to middle-income countries.
+The Access to Medicine Index ranks 20 of the world's largest research-based pharmaceutical companies in how they improve access to medicine, vaccines and diagnostics in low- and middle-income countries.
 It has been published every two years since 2008.
-It is independently funded, currently by the UK and Dutch governments, the Bill & Melinda Gates Foundation, Wellcome Trust and AXA Investment Managers.
+It is independently funded, currently by the Dutch and UK governments, the Bill & Melinda Gates Foundation, the Leona M. and Harry B. Helmsley Charitable Trust and AXA Investment Managers.

 What is the aim of the Access to Medicine Index?
 How does it change pharmaceutical companies?